Julius II Castle and Ostia antica Hamlet

 Visiting the Castle

-All the cultural sites of the Archaeological Park of Ostia Antica are closed, as disposed by the decree of the Italian Prime Minister (January 14th 2021), in order to reduce the contagion from COVID-19.
+Julius II Castle is closed, as disposed by the decree of the Italian Prime Minister (March 2021), in order to reduce the contagion from COVID-19.

 Visitors will be able to admire every construction phase of the Castle and enjoy an extraordinary panoramic view on the surroundings.